japila-books/spark-sql-internals/docs/spark-sql-SessionState.md

 [NOTE]
 ====
-When requested for the <<spark-sql-SparkSession.adoc#sessionState, SessionState>>, `SparkSession` uses <<spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation, spark.sql.catalogImplementation>> configuration property to load and create a <<spark-sql-BaseSessionStateBuilder.adoc#, BaseSessionStateBuilder>> that is then requested to <<spark-sql-BaseSessionStateBuilder.adoc#build, create a SessionState instance>>.
+When requested for the <<spark-sql-SparkSession.adoc#sessionState, SessionState>>, `SparkSession` uses <<spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation, spark.sql.catalogImplementation>> configuration property to load and create a <<BaseSessionStateBuilder.md#, BaseSessionStateBuilder>> that is then requested to <<BaseSessionStateBuilder.md#build, create a SessionState instance>>.

 There are two `BaseSessionStateBuilders` available: